openvinotoolkit/model_server/docs/python_support/reference.md

           yield [my_output]
 ```

 When `execute` yields, the [`PythonExecutorCalculator`](#pythonexecutorcalculator) saves the generator.
 Then it repeatedly calls it until it reaches the end of generated sequence.
-The `Process` method of the calculator is called multiple times.
+Node `Process` method is called multiple times per single inputs set.
 To trigger such behavior a specific graph configuration is needed.
 See below:

 ```pbtxt
 node {